What to Eat when taking GLP-1 Medications

 Adequate fibre intake may help support digestive comfort, but the approach often needs to be gradual and tailored to individual tolerance.

-Learn more about the importance of dietary fibre here
+Learn more about the importance of dietary fibre here.

 Meal structure